monkey1992/ZBarLib/README.md

 # ZBarLib
-This project is used to compile the source code of zbar into dynamic libraries of each CPU architecture.
+This project is used to compile the source codes of zbar into dynamic libraries of each CPU architecture.

-The compilation tool is CMake and Android Studio.
+The compilation tools are CMake and Android Studio.